Battle of Drewry’s Bluff Quick Facts

 The only major obstacle between Rodgers’s squadron and Richmond was Fort Darling, a Confederate fortification situated atop Drewry’s Bluff, a ninety-foot-high cliff that overlooked a sharp bend in the river about seven miles south of the Confederate capital.
-Expecting a Union naval assault, the Rebels began shoring up the position in March, constructing artillery emplacements featuring three large-caliber cannons.
+Expecting a Union naval assault, the Confederates began shoring up the position in March, constructing artillery emplacements featuring three large-caliber cannons.
 In addition, Commander Ebeneezer Farrand ordered the sinking of several vessels in the river beneath the bluff to obstruct any Union forays up the river.

 Artillery Exchange at Drewry’s Bluff

 On the morning of May 15, 1862, Rodgers’s squadron steamed around the bend at Drewry’s Bluff.
-At approximately 7:30 AM, the crew of the Galena and the Rebel defenders at Fort Darling began exchanging fire.
+At approximately 7:30 AM, the crew of the Galena and the Confederate defenders at Fort Darling began exchanging fire.
 The Monitor moved forward and joined the fray at about 9 a.m., but her crew soon discovered that their gun would not elevate enough to reach the top of the cliff.
 As the Monitor withdrew, the E. A. Stevens moved into position and began shelling the Confederate fort.
 Like the Monitor, however, her shells proved ineffective.
 Being no match for the firepower of the large Confederate guns, the two wooden ships remained downstream, out of range.

-Rebels Punish the USS Galena
+Confederates Punish the USS Galena

-Aided by infantry sharpshooters on the shore, the Rebel defenders inflicted punishing damage on the Galena.
+Aided by infantry sharpshooters on the shore, the Confederate defenders inflicted punishing damage on the Galena.
 During the battle, the Confederates killed or wounded most of her gun crew.
 Led by Corporal John F. Mackie a group of U. S. Marines took over the operation of the guns for the rest of the battle.
 Mackie later became the first U. S. Marine to receive the Congressional Medal of Honor for his valor during the battle.
 With the Galena’s ammunition nearly depleted, Rodgers ordered his squadron to withdraw at 11:30 AM.

 During the four-hour engagement, the Galena suffered severe damage from roughly forty direct hits, eighteen of which penetrated her armor.
 In addition, fourteen members of her crew died, and another thirteen were wounded.
 The Monitor also received many hits, but her heavier armor better absorbed the blows.
 The E. A. Stevens suffered only minor damage.
 The Confederate defenders reported seven killed and eight wounded during the battle.

-Outcome of the Battle of Drewry’s Bluff
+Battle of Drewry’s Bluff Outcome

 The Battle of Drewry’s Bluff was a resounding and significant Confederate victory.
 The fort’s defenders spared Richmond the possibility of being reduced by U.S. Naval artillery.
 Unable to vanquish the Confederate capital by water, Union officials resumed their attempt to do so by land—a challenge that would prove beyond General McClellan’s ability.